ywwg/art-guidelines/temple_grant_application.md

 * Contact Postal Address
 * Contact E-mail Address
 * Contact Phone Number
-* If you are awarded a Lace Grant, can we use your grant application as an example of a successful application next year?
+* If you are awarded a Temple Grant, can we use your grant application as an example of a successful application next year?

 ### Grant Application